© All Rights Reserved AC Frieden

 The PATH Rapid-Transit System is run by The Port Authority of New York and New Jersey, and connects Manhattan with New Jersey.
 The PATH system runs 24 hours, and makes staying in Jersey City, Hoboken or Newark an option for travellers wanting to see Manhattan and looking for cheaper accomodations.

 There are 4 different lines in the PATH system, connecting Mid-town Manhattan (33rd Street) and the World Trade Center to Newark, New Jersey and Hoboken, New Jersey.
-The cost of service is $1.75 one way.
-PATH fares can be paid using the following options:
+You can check the current PATH fares on their website.

 New Jersey Transit Trains and Buses